Xiang-CH/ENGG1340_Group_Project/README.md

 **Features**

-- void init_board() - Code Requirement 1 & 2
+- void init_board() - Code Requirement 1 & 2 & 3

- 	- For intializing the board will x row and column demanding on a user input
+ 	- For intializing the board will x row and column demanding on a user input as a dynamic array,
   - Randomly place the three go

 - int num_guess() - Code Requirement 1